AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ## [!DNL Adobe Experience Manager Sites] {#aem-sites}

 * [!DNL Experience Manager] directly displays a list of all the content models under a folder without content authors having to navigate through the file structure.
-This requires fewer clicks and improves authoring efficiency.
+The functionality now requires fewer clicks and improves authoring efficiency.

 * Pathfield in [!DNL Sites] editor allows authors to drag assets from [!DNL Content Finder].